No credit card.

-The Exchange server is correctly setup for mobile email.
-However, the name on the certificate does not match the name of your Exchange Server/Firewall which will prevent a mobile handset from establishing an SSL secured connection.
+The name on the certificate does not match the name of your Exchange Server/Firewall which will prevent a mobile handset from establishing an SSL secured connection.
 During SSL session establishment, the client verifies that the certificate name (e.g server.example.com) is the same name as the Exchange server name entered on the device ActiveSync configuration.
 The fully qualified domain name (FQDN) of the server specified in the ActiveSync setup must be the same as that specified in the certificate.

 Solution #1 - Use AccessMyLan